Travels

 I started facilitating social skills group at the Geneva Centre for Autism.

 In 2012, I started working at Aisling Discoveries as an ABA Therapist for the province’s new government-funded Autism ABA Services.
-Groups are offered to children as young as 2, and up to 18 years, and included groups that focused on improving social skills, language skills, emotional regulation, PECS, PEERS (for teens), and ImPACT (for families with newly diagnosed kiddos).
+Groups are offered to children as young as 2, and up to 18 years, and included groups that focused on improving social skills, language skills, emotional regulation, PECS, PEERS (for teens), and ImPACT (for families with newly diagnosed children).

 aSIA